 Email is based on SMTP which stands for Simple Mail Transfer Protocol.
 This protocol offers no protection on the From field in an email.
 It only states that it has to be a valid email address.
 This can lead to someone spoofing the From field and sending an email on your behalf.
-This is where SPF Records come into play.
+This is where SPF and DKIM come into play.

 A Sender Policy Framework (SPF) Record is a DNS TXT record, that specifies which mail servers are allowed to send emails on behalf of your domain.
 This allows Spam Filters to easily check if the origin of an email is from an authorized domain.